 The first thing to consider when planning a landscape installation is how long you plan to live in your home.
 If you are there for a good long time, or you want it to suit you no matter how long you plan to be there, then have at it.
 If you are considering a move in the next few years.
 I suggest you read up on how to stage your home for sale before you start.

-Be sure you are hiring a professional with a native and adapted plant knowledge.
+Hiring a professional with a native and adapted plant knowledge is the key to success.
 Proper plant selection, layout, planting techniques and soil knowledge are something that comes with experience.
 The wrong plant selection can destroy the best executed design.

-Be sure the plants your designer is choosing are the plants that belong in our area, not just the least expensive plants they found to make a profit.
-Always choose low water, low maintenance plants and trees.
-Austin is in a serious drought with no relief in sight and water friendly landscapes can be lush and beautiful.
-The less maintenance for you (through proper plant placement) the greater your reward from the landscape.
+Be sure the plants your designer is choosing are the plants that belong in our hardiness zone.
+Always choose low water, low maintenance perennial plants and trees.
+Austin has grown so fast that water is at a premium, but water friendly landscapes can be lush and beautiful if you make the right choices.
+The less maintenance for you (through proper plant selection and placement) the greater your reward from the landscape.

-I have installed and designed residential landscape designs in Austin for the last 15 years and I would love to put my many years of plant and design experience to work for you.
-Call me at 512-733-7777 or email me for a landscape design or consultation at email@example.com.
-Here is a little more info about ME.
+I’ve designed and installed residential landscapes in Austin for over 15 years and now I use my experience in educational consultation and thoughtful landscape designs.
+I would love to put my many years of plant and design experience to work for you.
+Call or text me at 512-733-7777 or email me for a landscape design or consultation at email@example.com.

 Lisa’s Landscape & Design ( “like” me on facebook!)